NVDARemote/NVDARemote/readme.md

 ### To package the add-on for distribution: ###

-- Open a command line, change to the folder that has the **SCONSTRUCT** file and run the **scons** command.
+- Open a command line, change to the folder that has the **SCONSTRUCT** file (usually the root of your add-on development folder) and run the **scons** command.
 The created add-on, if there were no errors, is placed in the current directory.
 - You can further customize variables in the **buildVars.py** file.

 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.